tolliv3r/tolliv3r/README.md

 ## Hi!
 My name is Jackson Clary, welcome to my Github! ![Isometric Activity](https://github.com/t0ll1v3r/t0ll1v3r/blob/main/github-metrics.svg)

 I'm currently pursuing a **B.S.** in **Computer Engineering** at **Boston University** (Class of 2026), specializing in **Embedded Systems**, **HDL Programming (Verilog/VHDL)**, and **VLSI Circuit Design**.
 I also have a background in solid-state physics, focusing on semiconductor design.
-Passionate about building efficient and innovative hardware-software solutions, I'm always eager to dive deep into projects involving FPGA programming, microcontrollers, and end-to-end software systems that bridge embedded hardware with full-stack applications.
+Passionate about building efficient and innovative hardware-software solutions, I'm always eager to dive deep into projects involving FPGA programming, microcontrollers, and/or end-to-end software systems that bridge embedded hardware with full-stack applications.

 ### Technical Skills
 - **Best Languages:** C/C++, Python, Verilog